Skip to main content

 AI models are becoming a commodity, and while the technology competitors can buy today is nearly identical to yours, the one thing they cannot buy, borrow or replicate is your data.
 In 2026, proprietary data is the new competitive moat.

-For a franchise network in 2026, the real strategic question is not which AI vendor to choose - it is whether the network is generating and retaining the proprietary operational data that makes any AI investment meaningfully better over time.
+For a franchise system in 2026, the real strategic question is not which AI vendor to choose - it is whether the system is generating and retaining the proprietary operational data that makes any AI investment meaningfully better over time.

 What a data flywheel actually means at franchise scale